-Another method, based on the assumption that non-regularly spaced data values are ordered in a nearly random manner, would be to reduce the number of symbols by plotting only every nth vector.
-This method would require that the value of n be entered by the user.

 Temporal variation

 The metadata variables related to time are dateTimeOfFirstRecord, dateTimeOfLastRecord, timeRecordInterval, numberOfTimes, timeIntervalIndex, timePoint, startDateTime, and endDateTime (see S-100 Part 10c).
 The time selected for display (that is, past/present/future) will typically not correspond exactly to the timestamp (metadata variable timePoint) of the input data.
 For a correct display, the ECDIS will have to select the correct data.